ryandaniels/ansible-role-firewalld/README.md

 * [x] Get working with firewalld started or stopped
 * [ ] Confirm this everywhere needed:   notify: Reload firewalld
 * [ ] Add more tags to tasks
-* [x] Test this works if firewalld service is running
+* [x] Test this actually works if firewalld service is running and doesn't block traffic to running app
 * [ ] Build travis tests for many scenarios
 * [ ] Improve/shorten changing/removing a port
 * [ ] --diff doesn't show much since using many commands.
 Show what's going to happen and add pause when is debug enabled?